statphysandml/MCMCSimulationLib/README.md

 ```
 The parameters need to be adapted to the virtual environment of the underlying system.

-Using the library without any Python components is possible by leaving the "config.sh" file empty.
+Using the library without any Python components is possible by leaving the config.sh file empty.

 Having a config.sh file in the build directory, the library can be build with
 ```bash
 cd build
 bash build.sh
 ```
-The file "project_config.sh" defines additional project-dependent parameters.
-They are used when a new project is generated with the "build_project.sh" file.
-There also exists a template file ("project_config_template.sh") which contains all necessary parameters:
+The file project_config.sh defines additional project-dependent parameters.
+They are used when a new project is generated with the build_project.sh file.
+There also exists a template file (project_config_template.sh) which contains all necessary parameters:
 ```bash
 cluster_mode="local"
 # (optional - default=local) local/on_cluster - Can be adapted temporarily by